Automate email and add actions for noncompliant devices in Intune

-Notify end-users via e-mail: You can customize your email notification before sending it to the end user.
-Intune provides customization of the subject, message body, including company logo, and contact information.
+Send email to end user: Customize an email notification before sending it to the end user.
+You can customize the recipients, subject, and message body, including company logo, and contact information.

-Mark device non-compliant: You can determine a schedule in number of days after the device should be marked not compliant.
-This can be immediately, but you can also give the user a grace period to be compliant with your device compliance policies.
+Mark device non-compliant: Create a schedule (in number of days) after the device is marked not compliant.
+You can configure the action to take effect immediately, or give the user a grace period to be compliant.

 Before you begin

 To set up actions for non-compliance, you need at least one device compliance policy.
 To create a device compliance policy, see the following platforms:

 When using device compliance policies to block devices from corporate resources, Azure AD Conditional Access must be set up.
 See Conditional Access in Azure Active Directory or common ways to use Conditional Access with Intune for guidance.

 To send email to your users, create a notification message template.
 When a device is noncompliant, the details you enter in the template is shown in the email sent to your users.